-From June to September you should go on an alternative walk, including a relaxing ferry journey from Paleochora to the beautiful Elafonissi Lagoon, from where you walk back towards Paleochora along the coast (the ferry runs daily except Sundays from June to September).
+From June to September, you could opt for an alternative walk, including a relaxing ferry journey from Paleochora to the beautiful Elafonissi Lagoon.
+You walk back towards Paleochora along the coast (the ferry runs daily except Sundays from June to September).
 En route, you will pass beautiful, remote sandy beaches – ideal spots to enjoy a refreshing dip.
-The walk ends at Kryos Beach, where a taxi will pick you up for the transfer back to your hotel.
+The walk ends at Kryos Beach, where a taxi will transfer you back to your hotel.
 In case the ferry is not running, you can have a taxi transfer to Azogires and walk down to Paleochora.

 - Accommodation: Hotel Aris